monocongo/climate_indices/README.md

 - to provide transparency into the operational code used for climate monitoring activities at NCEI/NOAA, and consequent reproducibility of published datasets computed from this package
-- to incorporate modern software engineering principles and programming best practices
+- to incorporate modern software engineering principles and scientific programming best practices